-'Breakfast at Tiffany's' copy on sale in new York for $1.5 million
+'Breakfast At Tiffany's' Copy On Sale In New York For $1.5 Million

-A diamond-covered edition of Truman Capote's seminal novel "Breakfast at Tiffany's" is on sale for $1.5 million to mark the centenary of the author's birth.
+(MENAFN- Jordan Times) NEW YORK - A diamond-covered edition of Truman Capote's seminal novel“Breakfast at Tiffany's” is on sale for $1.5 million to mark the centenary of the author's birth.

 The one-of-a-kind volume, on display at the New York International Antiquarian Book Fair, is signed by the author and decorated with almost 30 carats of diamonds and a sapphire.